assombrance/Quantomatic/README.md

 To run this version of Quantomatic, you need:
 - Python3
-- numpy (python package, more info [here](https://scipy.org/install.html))
+- numpy (python package, more info [here](https://scipy.org/install.html)) tldr : `pip3 install numpy` should do the trick
 - JRE version 7 or newer

 For now, if you need only the .jar version and if you can't compile for a reason, ask me directly at quantomatic.matrix@gmail.com